 A little more about me:

 At 18 years old, I packed three suitcases with everything my post-high-school-self owned and moved to beautiful Provo, Utah to study at BYU.
 The broadcast journalism program there stretched me way past my comfort zone, and I’m so glad for it!
 I won a couple of awards, and worked on improving my voice and writing a solid story.
 I also met my handsome husband on the BYU Ballroom Dance Company, and it didn’t hurt that he was fresh off spending two years in Switzerland and France!
-We still enjoy tearing up the dance floor together, and Andrew still teaches dance and violin off and on.
-(This guy’s pretty impressive huh!)

 I was an executive producer, reporter and news anchor for a TV station for four years, and I loved my job despite the crazy hours and high stress levels.
 (OK, it was a love-hate relationship some days.
 This work is not for the faint of heart, let me tell you…)

 When we moved further west to pursue my husband’s dream job, I decided to take a break since we were expecting baby #2.
-It was the right decision for us at this moment in time, but who knows what the future holds!
+It was the right decision for us at that moment in time, but who knows what the future holds!
 (No, seriously, if you know, please tell me, because it’s a mystery… ha!)
 I am grateful for the opportunity to dedicate all my energy to raising our children for now though, and I’m glad to say I’ve adapted relatively well to the home life so far.
 Actually, I’m surprised at how much I’ve been loving it.